ahr9n/ai-cli/README.md

 Examples:
   -> Single Prompt Mode
-  ./ollama-cli "What is the capital of France?" # Using the default model (deepseek-r1:1.5b) ./ollama-cli --model mistral "Explain quantum computing" # Using a different model ./ollama-cli --temperature 0.9 "Write a creative story" # Adjusting temperature
+  ollama-cli "What is the capital of France?" # Using the default model (deepseek-r1:1.5b) ollama-cli --model mistral "Explain quantum computing" # Using a different model ollama-cli --temperature 0.9 "Write a creative story" # Adjusting temperature

   -> Start interactive mode
-  ./ollama-cli -i # Start interactive chat ./ollama-cli -i --model llama2 # Start interactive chat with specific model
+  ollama-cli -i # Start interactive chat ollama-cli -i --model llama2 # Start interactive chat with specific model

   -> Model Management
-  ./ollama-cli models # List all available models
+  ollama-cli models # List all available models

-Use "./ollama-cli [command] --help" for more information about a command.
+Use "ollama-cli [command] --help" for more information about a command.
 ```

 ## Development